 You also can convert assets already held in a traditional account to a Roth account as you near retirement.
-“Setting aside money in a Roth account makes sense for many savers of all ages,” says Roger Young, CFP®, a senior financial planner with T. Rowe Price.
+“Setting aside money in a Roth account makes sense for many savers of all ages,” says Roger Young, CFP®, a thought leadership director with T. Rowe Price.
 “Moreover, a Roth conversion strategy is worth investigating before you retire.
 The decision to convert is most appropriate for individuals who won’t need all of their required minimum distributions (RMDs) for living expenses in retirement.”
 The trade-off of the Roth conversion is that moving assets from a traditional account to a Roth account generally requires paying taxes at the time of the account conversion rather than later, when you start taking withdrawals.

 Nearing Retirement: A More Detailed Look

 Depending on your personal circumstances and income, you may want to consider other benchmarks within the ranges.

 |Married, Dual Income*||Married, Sole Earner||Single|